israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - If no arguments are provided, the constructor creates a JavaScript `Date` object for the current date and time according to system settings.

+- If at least two arguments are supplied, missing arguments are either set to 1 (if day is missing) or 0 for all others.

 #### The Date Constructor